Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 ## Entities

-An entity is an object containing data, for instance, a *PIM* product, an *Omni-Channel* offer, a *DataHub* attribute, or an attribute set.
-Every entity has a unique ID, which is automatically assigned by the system for internal purposes.
+An entity is an object containing data, such as a *PIM* product, an *Omni-Channel* offer, a *DataHub* attribute, or an attribute set.
+Each entity has a unique ID that is automatically assigned by the system for internal purposes.
 When accessing the system via API, you need the entity ID of all the fields that are required in your request for the system to be able to recognize the entity.

 You can find out the ID via user interface or via API: